 Fortunately, (for my patients, and my ability to go to sleep guilt-free every night) I am a physician first and foremost, and I know that optimal reversal outcomes require the longer (2.5-3 hour) meticulous techniques under general anesthesia.
+I also know that focusing on only one vasectomy reversal per day and doing 100% of each reversal myself provides a much better procedure than delegating significant parts of each case for a PA to perform.
 In addition to being a physician, I am also a father, and my two children are truly the joys of my life.
-After experiencing the amazing journey of parenthood firsthand, there is no way that I could offer anything but the best available techniques that I am able to perform for couples who so profoundly wish to welcome a new baby into their family
+After experiencing the amazing journey of parenthood firsthand, there is no way that I could offer anything but the best available techniques that I am able to perform for couples who so profoundly wish to welcome a new baby into their family.

-The simple truth is that the most successful microsurgical techniques take 2.5-3 hours of operating time, and surgeries of this length almost invariably need to be performed under general anesthesia in a surgery center or outpatient hospital setting.
-No matter how much “spin” a nice-looking website tries to play on the topic, a quick 1 hour procedure under local anesthesia is not going to offer couples nearly as high rates of success as the latest techniques performed by fellowship-trained experts.
+No matter how much “spin” a nice-looking website tries to play on the topic, a quick 1 hour procedure under local anesthesia is not going to offer couples nearly as high rates of success as the latest techniques performed by fellowship-trained experts (so long as these experts are doing the entire procedure themselves).
 Your first attempt at a vasectomy reversal represents your best chance of success.
 You only get one first best chance at a reversal- make it count by doing it right the first time.

 Urologic Reversals are vasectomy reversals performed by general urologists.
 A general urologist is a doctor who has completed 5-6 years of general urology training, but not any advanced fellowship training in male fertility microsurgery.
 General urologists have completed the training needed to be proficient at managing problems such as kidney stones, bladder cancer, and prostate problems.
 General urologists also learn the skills necessary to be able to safely operate within the scrotum, and are generally very skilled at vasectomies.
 However, the teaching of advanced microsurgical is extremely limited during a general urology residency and does not include the intensive, focused training needed to learn the most advanced reversal techniques.
 In addition, the ability to perform an effective vas-to-epididymis connection is only learned during infertility microsurgical fellowship training.
 So almost all general urologists are only able to perform a vas-to-vas connection even if unfavorable vasal fluid is found at the time of a reversal, which as we discussed earlier, can significantly decrease a couple’s chances of that reversal being successful.
 Really, the experience that urology residents get with vasectomy reversals during their residency training is not designed to master these techniques, but instead to expose them to the field of fertility microsurgery to see if they might have a special interest in pursuing advanced fellowship microsurgical training once they have completed their basic urologic residency.